Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ### Filter by IBM Quantum provider hub/group/project

 If you are accessing Qiskit Runtime service from IBM Quantum platform, you can filter backends using the `hub/group/project` format of IBM Quantum provider.
 See [IBM Quantum account page](https://quantum-computing.ibm.com/account) for the list of providers you have access to.
-Here is an example to get backends that are availabe to the default IBM Quantum open provider.
+Here is an example to get backends that are availabe to the default IBM Quantum open provider:

 ```python
 service.backends(instance='ibm-q/open/main')